 I was sold on the idea of the AirFloss after just a few days of use.
 It is not perfect, but if you really struggle to motivate yourself to floss, if this does not change your attitude, then I am not sure what will.

 So before we delve into the full Philips Sonicare AirFloss Review, it is probably best to start off by explaining the AirFloss via a few key questions:

 What is the Philips Sonicare AirFloss?

-A handheld device that contains a reservoir of water or mouthwash that when activated fires a small burst of air mixed with the water or mouthwash into the user’s mouth, in between the teeth.
+A handheld device that contains a reservoir of water or mouthwash.
+When activated the AirFloss fires a small burst of air mixed with the water or mouthwash into the user’s mouth in between the teeth.